HrbrIO/harbor-docs/docs/quick-start-guide.md

 Once you've added your application the first thing you have to do is add a Beacon in for that application.

 !!!
 Reminder
-    A Beacon collects data relevant to your application and sends that data to harbor.
+    A Beacon collects data relevant to your application and sends that data to Hrbr.

-Pre-written Beacon templates can be found in the Harbor Catalog.
+Pre-written Beacon templates can be found in the Hrbr Catalog.
 For this guide we will use a pre-written Beacon to check the system stats of one of our database servers.
 I'm going to the catalog to find `Hello, Harbor!`.
-That's a beacon used for learning how to use Harbor.
+That's a beacon used for learning how to use Hrbr.
 You can directly go to this Beacon at [ https://github.com/HrbrIO/HelloHarborBeacon](https://github.com/HrbrIO/HelloHarborBeacon)

 ![catalog](img/quick-start/helloharbor-catalog.png)